Woodborough, an ancient Sherwood Forest Village recorded in Domesday

 The Parish Clerk reported that no tangible progress had been made.
 It was agreed that members as well as the Clerk would speak to Tim Slater to stress the importance of this issue.
 Councillor Spencer had also sought an update; it was agreed that the Clerk should request Councillor Spencer’s attendance at the Parish Council’s October meeting to provide an update in person.

-These six photographs were taken in May 2011 from outside the school
+The above six photographs were taken in May 2011 from outside the

-perimeter fencing following completion of the construction work in 2009/10.
+school perimeter fencing following the construction work in 2009/10.

 |Links to other websites|